Meridional French: Vocabulary

 A number of words are peculiar to Meridional French.
-For example, péguer (Occitan pegar), "to be sticky" (Standard French poisser), chocolatine (Southwest), "pain au chocolat", cagade (Occitan cagat) or flûte (a larger baguette), known as a pain parisien (Parisian loaf) in Paris.
+For example, péguer (Occitan pegar), "to be sticky" (Standard French poisser), chocolatine (Southwest), "pain au chocolat", cagade (Occitan cagada) or flûte (a larger baguette), known as a pain parisien (Parisian loaf) in Paris.

 Some phrases are used with meanings that differ from those of Standard French.
 For example, s'il faut, literally meaning "if necessary", is used to mean "perhaps", which would be rendered in Standard French as peut-être.
 That is a calque of the Occitan se cal.

 Internal variation

 Many sub-varieties of Meridional French exist, with distinctive features.